Hazardous Materials Recycling Programs

 X-ray, Photoprocessing, and Microfiche Film

-Film recycling at UNC-CH includes three types of film: x-ray, photoprocessing, and microfiche.
+Film recycling at UNC-Chapel Hill includes three types of film: x-ray, photoprocessing, and microfiche.
 The used film is collected and sent to a film recycler for reclamation of the silver contained on the film.
 Because of its high silver content, film should not be placed into the trash.
 The silver recovered from the film is reused.

 Film Fixer Reclamation